waveform80/picamera/docs/fov.rst

    writes the line data into RAM.

-3. Next the GPU's `image signal processor`_ (ISP) performs several post-processing steps on the frame data.
+3. Next the GPU's `image signal processor`_ (ISP) performs several post-processing steps on the frame data(?).

    These include (in order):

-    - Transposition.
-If any rotation has been requested, transpose the input to take care of it (rotation is always implemented by some combination of transposition and flips).
+    - **Transposition**: If any rotation has been requested, the input is transposed to rotate the image (rotation is always implemented by some combination of transposition and flips).

-    - Black level compensation.
-Camera sensors typically include a border of non-light sensing elements which are used to determine what level of charge represents "optically black".
+    - **Black level compensation**: Use the non-light sensing elements (typically in a covered border) to determine what level of charge represents "optically black".

-    - Lens shading.
-The camera firmware includes a table that corrects for chromatic distortion from the standard module's lens.
-This is one reason that third party modules incorporating different lenses may show non-uniform color across a frame.
+    - **Lens shading**: The camera firmware includes a table that corrects for chromatic distortion from the standard module's lens.
+This is one reason why third party modules incorporating different lenses may show non-uniform color across a frame (across an image?).

-    - White balance.
-The red and blue gains are applied to correct the `color balance`_.
+    - **White balance**: The red and blue gains are applied to correct the `color balance`_.
 See :attr:`~PiCamera.awb_gains` and :attr:`~PiCamera.awb_mode`.

-    - Digital gain.
-As mentioned above, this is a straight-forward post-processing step that applies a gain to the Bayer values.
+    - **Digital gain**: As mentioned above, this is a straight-forward post-processing step that applies a gain to the Bayer values (? -link?).
 See :attr:`~PiCamera.digital_gain`.

-    - Bayer de-noise.
-This is a noise reduction algorithm run on the image data while it is still in Bayer format.
+    - **Bayer de-noise**: This is a noise reduction algorithm run on the image data while it is still in Bayer format.

-    - De-mosaic.
-The frame data is converted from Bayer format to `YUV420`_ which is the format used by the remainder of the pipeline.
+    - **De-mosaic:** The frame data is converted from Bayer format to `YUV420`_ which is the format used by the remainder of the pipeline.

-    - YCbCr de-noise.
-Another noise reduction algorithm, this time with the image in YUV420 format.
+    - **YCbCr de-noise**: Another noise reduction algorithm, this time with the image in YUV420 format.
 See :attr:`~PiCamera.image_denoise` and :attr:`~PiCamera.video_denoise`.

-    - Sharpening.
-An algorithm to enhance edges in the image.
+    - **Sharpening**: An algorithm to enhance edges in the image.
 See :attr:`~PiCamera.sharpness`.

-    - Color processing.
-The :attr:`~PiCamera.brightness`,
+    - **Color processing**: The :attr:`~PiCamera.brightness`,
       :attr:`~PiCamera.contrast`, and :attr:`~PiCamera.saturation` adjustments
       are implemented.

-    - Distortion.
-The distortion introduced by the camera's lens is corrected.
+    - **Distortion**: The distortion introduced by the camera's lens is corrected.

-    - Resizing.
-At this point, the image is resized to the requested output resolution (all prior stages have been performed on "full" frame data at whatever resolution the sensor is configured to produce).
+    - **Resizing**: At this point, the image is resized to the requested output resolution (all prior stages have been performed on "full" frame data at whatever resolution the sensor is configured to produce).
 See :attr:`~PiCamera.resolution`.